 You may contact SLFU at (860) 685-8290 to update your address.
 A change of address may also be filed via E-mail at Special Licensing and Firearms Unit or by mailing a letter to: Department of Emergency Services and Public Protection, Division of State Police, Special Licensing and Firearms Unit, 1111 Country Club Road, Middletown, CT, 06457.
 Include your name, permit number, old address and new address.

-Within 90 days of the delay, denial or revocation, submit a written letter and the board's questionnaire to the Board of Firearms Permit Examiners, State Office Building, 505 Hudson Street, 5th floor, Hartford, Connecticut 06106, requesting that an appeal be initiated and scheduled for a hearing.
+Within 90 days of the delay, denial or revocation, submit a written letter and the board's questionnaire to the Board of Firearms Permit Examiners, 20 Trinity St. 5th floor, Hartford, CT 06106, requesting that an appeal be initiated and scheduled for a hearing.

 Include your name, address, phone number and date of birth and whether or not you are represented by legal counsel.
 You are best off using a form letter that matches your circumstances from either the BFPE or from our site.